Bleuje/interactive-physarum/README.md

 ![screenshot with information display](/doc/information-screenshot.png)

-Advanced settings to be able to tune points and have different patterns than default ones:
+Advanced settings to be able to tune points and have different behaviours than default ones:
 ![screenshot with advanced settings display](/doc/advanced-settings.png)

 9 different color modes are available.